skyzh/skyzh-site/content/pages/cv.md

 May 2019 — Now

 [SJTUG](https://github.com/sjtug/), or Shanghai Jiao Tong University Linux User Group, is an open-source community as well as a Linux user group in SJTU.
+I maintains the SJTUG mirror service and the SJTUThesis LaTeX template.

 * Maintainer of SJTUG mirror service (May 2019 — Now)
     * SJTUG mirror serves 70k users, 1.5 million requests, and 3TB of data per day.